 Use the Google map to orient yourself about where in the world this trip is.
 The location indicates the starting point for this trip.

 A specific route map is included in the downloadable detailed itinerary.

-💯 Book with confidence: To reserve your spot on a tour, a 50% deposit will be required by May 10th, 2021; full amount due by May 25th, 2021.
-However, you can book with complete peace of mind as this deposit will be 100% refundable (minus the bank charges) if the traveler cancels the reservation BEFORE May 1st, 2021.
+Book with confidence: To reserve your spot on a tour, a 25% deposit will be required by May 10th, 2022; full amount due by May 25th, 2022.
+However, you can book with complete peace of mind as this deposit will be 100% refundable (minus the bank charges) if you cancel the reservation BEFORE May 1st, 2022.